 - Policy-based multicluster management

 Deploying multiple clusters can be useful to provide application high availability across multiple availability zones or functionality for common management of deployments or migrations across multiple cloud providers, such as Amazon Web Services (AWS), Google Cloud, and Microsoft Azure.
 When managing multiple clusters, your orchestration tools will need to provide the security you require across the different deployed instances.
 As always, configuration, authentication, and authorization are key—as is the ability to pass data securely to your applications, wherever they run, and managing application policies across clusters.
-Red Had Advanced Cluster Management for Kubernetes provides:
+Red Had Advanced Cluster Management provides:

 - Multicluster life-cycle management that allows you to create, update, and destroy Kubernetes clusters reliably, consistently, and at scale.